moderndatacompany/dataos.info/docs/resources/stacks/nilus/cdc_sources/mysql.md

     Contact the Database Administrator (DBA) to either set up Change Data Capture (CDC) or to provide the correct values for parameters such as  `server-id`, `log_bin`, `port`, `snapshot` etc.

-To configure Change Data Capture (CDC) in MySQL, follow these steps:&#x20;
+To configure Change Data Capture (CDC) in MySQL, follow these steps:

 1.  **Edit `my.cnf` (or pass as Docker args):**